 for more information

-For further information about the graduate program, contact the graduate program advisor:
+For further information, feel free to peruse our website or contact the graduate program advisor:

 Why Earn a Ph.D. in NEJS?

 A Ph.D. affords you a unique opportunity to master a field of knowledge as well as make an original contribution to the fields within Near Eastern and Judaic Studies.
 We feel that our Ph.D. program gives you more than just a degree: we give students an opportunity to work and share ideas with faculty who may become lifelong mentors; a community of students with whom, and from whom, you can learn; and techniques that are required to perform substantial research in a field about which you're passionate.

 Interact closely with world-class faculty whose commitment to innovative scholarship, teaching, and mentorship has had far-reaching impact.

 - Our faculty's work has garnered numerous prestigious awards: MacArthur Genius Grant, National Jewish Book Award, Martin E. Marty Public Understanding of Religion Award, Marshall Sklare Award for the Social Scientific Study of Jewry, Salo W. Baron Book Prize, Ben Halpern Dissertation Award, and more.

 - The small student-faculty ratio fosters close advising and strong mentorship relationships.
 Dedicated faculty train students in their respective fields and provide opportunities for research, teaching experience, and professional service.